danieldkim/charlotte/README.md

 * **viewOnly** - whether this is a view-only request

-* **container** - the DOM container into which the page should be loaded; can be CSS selector or actual element object.
+* **container** - the DOM container into which the generated HTML should be added; can be CSS selector or actual element object.  optional.

 * **followRedirects** - override of the browser option with the same name.